syncfusion-content/blazor-docs/blazor/treegrid/how-to/single-click-editing-with-batch-mode.md

 ---
 layout: post
-title: Single click editing with Batch mode in Blazor TreeGrid Component | Syncfusion
+title: Single click editing with Batch mode in Blazor TreeGrid | Syncfusion
 description: Learn here all about Single click editing with Batch mode in Syncfusion Blazor TreeGrid component and more.
 platform: Blazor
 control: Tree Grid